Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 * **Condiments**
 > **note:** if you want to add a condiment to an article you first need to have created a condiment.
 If you haven't please read the article [How to create and add Condiments](../docs/Chapter13.md).
 If you have already added condiments
-- Select the appropiate condiment
+- Select the appropriate condiment

 <div id= "Order Settings"></div>
 ## inzzii Webshop Order Settings